embedlite/embedlite/README.md

 ## Disclaimer

 EmbedLite is not affiliated with YouTube or Google in any way.
 This project uses the official YouTube embed player and complies with [YouTube's Terms of Service](https://www.youtube.com/t/terms) by loading the standard YouTube iframe only after user interaction.
+In fact, it's how Google itself embeds videos on their [official company blog](https://blog.google).